TimMangan/MSIX-PackageSupportFramework/fixups/MFRFixup/readme.md

 ...
 ```

-To apply an override to prevent binary files to be written to the redirection area, this might be used:
+To apply a configuration to assume InstalledLocationVirtualization and override to enable binary files to be written to the redirection area, this might be used:

 ```
 ...